LRenTi/AnkiPackBuilder/README.md

         .

     **or look into the example folder and look at the .txt file**<br>

+### ChatGPT
+A prompt for ChatGPT to create Flashcards in the AnkiPackbuilder Format about the topic Bilirubin. <br>

+	Create flashcards for me.
+The format you should use is as follows: Put a # before the question, followed immediately by the question itself.
+The answer should be written beneath the question and can span multiple lines.
+Everything should be in a .txt code file.
+You don't need to write "question" or "answer.
+        Here's an example card in the format you should follow:
+        #What is the color of the sky?
+        Blue

 ## Usage

 1. Prepare a text file with your questions and answers in the specified format.